icann-dns/puppet-ditl/README.md

 * `pcap_dir` (Tea::Absolutepath, Default: '/opt/pcap'): The location of pcap files toupload
 * `upload_host` (Tea::Fqdn, Default: capture.ditl.dns-oarc.net): The host to upload DITL data to
 * `upload_key_file` (Tea::Absolutepath, Default: /root/.ssh/oarc_id_dsa): The location to stor the rsa private key
-* `clean_known_hosts` (Boolean Default: false): WARNING changing this value is a security risk effectivly meaning that the upload script will trust any host fingerprint its given and therefore sceseptible to MITM attacks.
-Only change this value if you know what yuo are doing
+* `clean_known_hosts` (Boolean Default: false): WARNING changing this value is a security risk effectivly meaning that the upload script will trust any host fingerprint its given and therefore open to MITM attacks.
+Only change this value if you know what you are doing

 ## Limitations